ModeProvider

 Mesh components have been updated to consume tokens and therefore respond to the mode set by the ModeProvider.
 This means that you can place any mesh component inside a ModeProvider and it will respond to the mode set.

-Some components may look better than others in feature mode, and some brands may still require some tweaks to their token values.
+Some components may look better than others in hero mode, and some brands may still require some tweaks to their token values.
 Please reach out if anything doesn't look right.